rikin0830/TeamCreator-Dream11/README.md

 # Purpose of this project:
 As we both know, there are many dream11 teams possible for a given match.<br/>
 Using simple math and the rule of minimum 4 players from each team,we can calculate the max number of teams possible is 644688.<br/>
-Note that we still didnt add constraints on total cost of team(<=100) and mininum and maximum from each category and we haven't even decided                        Captain and Vice-Captain yet.<br/>
+Note that we still didnt add constraints on total cost of team(<=100) and minimum and maximum from each category and we haven't even decided                        Captain and Vice-Captain yet.<br/>
 644688 maybe a big number for us,but for our computer, it isn't.<br/>
 So we are going to use its power and give the playing 22 as input and extract the best 5 teams possible by considering all possible constraints.<br/>

 # Overview:
-I built a database/csv file using previous IPL stats from iplt20.com,<br/>
+I built a database/csv file(STATS.csv) using previous IPL stats from iplt20.com,<br/>
 In the case of a player who didn't play previous IPL I manually checked his profile and added an approxiamate analysis based entry to the database.<br/>
 The csv file consists of 5 columns:<br/>
 Column1 - Name of player<br/>